nehadangwal/GoldenGate_AI/FOUNDER.md

 A working, patent-pending product with verified benchmarks A $5–7B annual waste problem growing at 35% CAGR
-A founder with deep technical credibility and enterprise operating history Zero revenue today — this is a 0→1 commercial build
+A founder with deep technical credibility and enterprise operating history Design partner conversations open for Q2 2026 — this is a 0→1 commercial build

 The architecture is done.
 The market is real.
 The missing piece is someone who can open doors.

 U.S. Patent Pending · #63/982,542 · Filed February 13, 2026
-linkedin.com/in/nehadangwal
+Last updated: March 2026
-github.com/nehadangwal/sentrynode-gateway
+linkedin.com/in/nehadangwal · github.com/nehadangwal/sentrynode-gateway